 ______ disgusted ______ shy ______ drowsy ______ dissatisfied with self

-For a short taste of the polemics you can read Russell and James M Carroll’s The Phoenix of Bipolarity: Reply to Watson and Tellegen (1999) [PDF].
-In this short essay, which served as a final salvo on the first stage of the controversy, the Forces of the Circumplex seemed to achieve victory.
-It turned out that under widely varying circumstances data from the PANAS showed – when analyzed – very strong evidence of bipolarity.
-Items from the poles of the circumplex descriptors had strong correlations (positive or negative, as the case may be), and the descriptors arranged themselves roughly around the circle.
-The opposition between happiness and sadness was not an artifact of the model, in general.
+The conflict between the circumplex model and the PANAS scales launched the bipolarity controversy.
+For a short taste of the polemics you can read Russell and James M Carroll’s The Phoenix of Bipolarity: Reply to Watson and Tellegen (1999).
+In this short essay, which served as a final salvo on the first stage of the controversy, the circumplex seemed to gain victory.
+It turned out that, in a wide range of measurement contexts, data from the PANAS showed evidence of bipolarity.
+Items from the poles of the circumplex descriptors had strong correlations, and the descriptors arranged themselves roughly around the circle.
+The opposition between happiness and sadness was not an artifact of the mode.
 Watson and Tellegen appeared to concede the most controversial points, and bipolarity was saved.
-Bring back the circumplex!

 In fact, this problem with the circumplex model has also been noticed by professionals, and looked into, and confirmed.
-Among the leading researchers to insist upon the independence of positive and negative feelings is John T. Cacioppo.
-The model Cacioppo recommends is called the Evaluative Space model; you can read more about it in his important paper: Relationship Between Attitudes and Evaluative Space; A Critical Review, With Emphasis on the Sparability of Positive and Negative Substrates.
+Among the researchers to insist upon the independence of positive and negative feelings is John T. Cacioppo, who instead recommends the Evaluative Space model; you can read more about it in his paper: Relationship Between Attitudes and Evaluative Space; A Critical Review, With Emphasis on the Separability of Positive and Negative Substrates.
 [PDF].
 Cacioppo proposed an architecture of the emotional space that looks like this.
 Please start redesigning your mood trackers now.

-Then, in 2001 paper called Can People Feel Happy and Sad at the Same Time?
-[Abstract; subscription required], Jeff T. Larsen, A. Peter McGraw, and Cacioppo used some experiments to demonstrate clearly that happiness and sadness can indeed co-occur.
-The frequency with which this happens is obviously something that could be further researched, but the key point is that if happiness and sadness usually correlate negatively, but sometimes correlate positively, then they cannot be polar opposites.
-Another researcher, Eshkol Rafaeli (whose web site contains many interesting references), has put the label affective synchrony on the phenomenon of simultaneous happiness and sadness, and has done some work which, while limited in scope, clearly suggest that all people are not alike when it comes to affective synchrony.
+In a 2001 paper called Can People Feel Happy and Sad at the Same Time?
+[Abstract], Jeff T. Larsen, A. Peter McGraw, and Cacioppo used some experiments to reassert the claim that happiness and sadness can sometimes co-occur.
+Yes, happiness and sadness may usually correlate negatively; but, if they sometimes correlate positively, then they cannot be polar opposites.
+Another researcher, Eshkol Rafaeli (whose web site contains many interesting references), has put the label affective synchrony on the phenomenon of simultaneous happiness and sadness, and has done some work suggesting that all people are not alike when it comes to affective synchrony.
 Some people experience happiness and sadness as bipolar opposites; others have more experiences of mixed emotions.
 (See Rafaeli’s Affective Synchrony: Individual Differences in Mixed Emotions.
-[PDF]) Down with the circumplex!
+[PDF])

 Barrett divides emotion into two parts.
 Core affect is the totality of a person’s state that is available for emotional processing.
-The physiology of core affect is shared among mammals.
-All of us carry out some degree of assessment along the lines of good/bad; and all of us vary in our level of energy.
-(The traits evolved long before mammels, of course, but let’s try to keep our focus.)
-The fact that human descriptions of emotion clump together along the two dimensions of the circumflex reflects the structure of our core affect.
+The physiology of core affect is shared among animals.
+All of us carry out some degree of assessment along the lines of good and bad; and all of us vary in our level of energy.
+The fact that human descriptions of emotion clump together along the two dimensions of the circumplex reflects the structure of our core affect.
 This suggests that the circumplex is perfectly valid for many potential self-tracking experiments.

 “….conceptual knowledge about emotion constitutes expertise about how to deal with your own internal state – experienced as “an emotion” – and the situation or event that you believe caused that emotion in the first place.
 In this sense, emotional categorization is functional.
 Situated conceptualizations may be thought of as an inference about what will make for successful self-regulation or goal achievement…”